primer/view_components/docs/content/contributing.md

 ### Updates

-Every non-breaking changes to the source code goes there.
+Every non-breaking change to the source code go there.

+### Bug Fixes

+Non-breaking bug fixes to existing code.

 ### Breaking Changes